izzy2lost/UnrealEngineUWP/Engine/Plugins/Experimental/Mover/README.md

 - **L_CharacterMovementBasics** has a variety of terrain features and movement examples.
 - **L_LayeredMoves** is focused on demonstrating many layered move types, with varying options.
+- **L_PathfindingMovement** is focused on demonstrating Mover and different AI-driven movement with pathfinding including NavWalking mode.
 - **L_PhysicallyBasedCharacter** has an example of a physics-based pawn.
 See section below for more details.

 Pawn/Actor Blueprints of interest:

 - **AnimatedMannyPawn** is the simplest character and is based on the UE5 mannequin character used in the engine's template projects.
 - **AnimatedMannyPawnExtended** adds a variety of movement capabilities, such as dashing, vaulting, and ziplining.
-- **ScriptedAIMannyPawn** shows one way a non-player character can be controlled by Blueprint scripting.
+- **PathFollowingMannyPawn** is set up to support AI-driven pathfollowing as an example of nav-mesh movement.
 - **BP_SplineFollowerPlatform** shows a simple moving platform that predictably follows a defined path.
+This is an Actor, but not a Pawn.

 ## Concepts